 Parent: Thanks.
 Well, as I said, it’s a bit complicated, and we’re just doing our best to help her heal.
 Something I’ve had to learn is that a lot of things that we naturally say can be triggering for someone who has an eating disorder.
-For example, it can be hard when people mention her appearance – good or bad.
+For example, it can be hard when people mention Sam’s appearance – good or bad.
 Also, talk about dieting, stuffing yourself, or being “good” or “bad” with food can be really difficult.
 I just wanted to let you know in advance that I may try to avoid or redirect conversations if I see them going in that direction.
 I hope you understand.

 Host: Oh, well, I guess so.
 Sure, that makes sense.

 Parent: Thanks so much.
 I really appreciate it, and look forward to seeing you next weekend!

 Remember that this conversation can be awkward for both sides.
 You are making a request that can make the host feel uncomfortable.
-Don’t expect too much; just remember that you’re all doing your best.
+Don’t expect too much.
+Instead, just remember that you’re all doing your best.

 The host in the above situation doesn’t dig in for too much information or get defensive, but some people may push a bit harder.
 Don’t panic – just do your best.

 Digging Host: Oh, well, I guess so.
 So what exactly is going on?
-Is she anorexic?
+Is Sam anorexic?
 Bulimic?
-What exactly is she doing?
+What exactly is Sam doing?